kaclark/association_citation/README.md

 Main Site(Github.io): <br>
 https://kaclark.github.io/association_citation/<br>

 This project is a wiki-library that generates itself from texts and my hihglights of texts available in a digital bookshelf.
 I can read, take notes, and generate this website from my android device's terminal emulator.
-I will organize my reading and eventually writing via recourse to this project.
+I will organize my reading and eventually writing via recourse to this project.<br>

+Poetry Memorization and French Translation with history will be rooted in Baudelaire<br>

 Major Goals: <br>
+[ ] Finish Flowers of Evil metadata <br>
 [ ] Generate pages for textshelf entries <br>
 [x] (Code Base) Pull comments from todoist to build pages: <br>
 => https://developer.todoist.com/rest/v2/?javascript#get-all-comments <br>